calenwan/OpenSource-CardboardVR/README.md

 # Opensource Cardboard VR system for iPhone devices

-Copyright 2020 "VR substitutor" Team.
+Copyright 2020 "VR substitutor" Team (Kailun Wan, Yanda Li, Yizhou Wang).

 This is an opensource cardboard VR system project in Unity, implemented from [mobfish Cardboard Unity SDK](https://github.com/mobfishgmbh/Cardboard-VR-Unity-SDK).
 It is built on Unity 2019.4.9f1, with the ARFoudnation 2.1.10, AR Subsystems 2.1.3, ARCore XR Plugin 2.1.12 and ARKit XR Plugin 2.1.10.
 This project works on iPhone devices which support of AR technology only.